fermyon/developer/content/cloud/kv-cloud-tutorial.md

 The new database is initially empty, so you will need to create tables (and potentially initial data) before it is useful.
 To do this:

-1. Find the name of your Cloud database.
+1. Find the name of your Cloud key value store.
 To do this, run the following command:

 <!-- @selectiveCpy -->